carlagru/ChaosMagPy/INSTALL.rst

 * matplotlib>=3.6 (optional, used for plotting)
 * lxml (optional, used for downloading latest RC-index file)

-Specific installation steps using the conda/pip package managers are as follows:
+Specific installation steps for all dependencies, including optional packages, using the conda/pip package managers are as follows:

 1. Install packages with conda: